irrevocablesake/Quasar/README.md

 ## Author's Note:

 Quasar had a very hopeful conception, it was supposed to be a **CPU** based PathTracing Engine ~ I implemented it to deepen my knowledge of how exactly Rendering Engines work, eventually I started loosing a grip of that journey and thought about extending Quasar to **Vulkan** ( based on **Compute Shader** ), so I would be able to learn Vulkan ( coming from an **OpenGL** background ).
-But after spending more time, I have come to a conclusion to let Quasar be what it was meant to be, a CPU Rendering Engine, the only thing that is going to be added is: **Disney BRDF** ( WIP ).
+But after spending more time, I have come to a conclusion to let Quasar be what it was meant to be, a CPU Rendering Engine, the only thing that is going to be added is: **Disney BRDF** ( WIP ), once done, the files will be re-structured into proper folders.

 As for my next journey, my knowledge about Path Tracing Engines is wayy better than what I had started with.
 The obvious next goal is to master **BRDFs**, **BTDFs**, **BSDFs** and **BSSDFs**, Quasar is going to teach me that and once done with it I will be working on a Vulkan implementation ( albiet more advanced )